MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/applicationCommon/foundationCommon/crmCommon/accelerators/nonProfit/PaymentSchedule.md

 A gift transaction can be a one-time payment or a recurring payment (ie, monthly/sustainer giving).
 In addition, it can be a pledge (ie, promise) of a future payment or a current/received payment.

-Latest version (0.8.1) of the json entity definition is available on <a href="https://github.com/Microsoft/CDM/tree/master/schemaDocuments/core/applicationCommon/foundationCommon/crmCommon/accelerators/nonProfit/PaymentSchedule.cdm.json" target="_blank">GitHub</a>.
+Latest version (0.8.1) of the JSON entity definition is available on <a href="https://github.com/Microsoft/CDM/tree/master/schemaDocuments/core/applicationCommon/foundationCommon/crmCommon/accelerators/nonProfit/PaymentSchedule.cdm.json" target="_blank">GitHub</a>.

 ## Instances

-Instances of this entity are listed below:
+Instances of this entity are listed below.

-nonProfit/PaymentSchedule
+/core/applicationCommon/foundationCommon/crmCommon/accelerators/nonProfit/PaymentSchedule.cdm.json/PaymentSchedule

 ## Traits